onsip/sipjs.com/content/guides/index.md

 This section of the documentation is intended to get you up-and-running with real-world SIP.js applications.
 We'll cover everything you need to know.

-Feel free to fork, clone, and improve these guides.
+Feel free to fork, clone, and improve these guides from [Gitlab](https://gitlab.com/onsip/sipjs.com).